-I have seen a lot of waterfalls in my life, I have been blessed to be able to travel a lot and have seen everything from the mud falls of Ethiopia to Multnomah in Portland.
-I have to say though this is one of the more amazing ones I have seen.
-The falls appear like something out of a National Geographic and the blue water below makes you feel like you have left California.
-I mean the state park itself is pretty much wholly based on this waterfall as there is not a lot else to do there, but boy is the 8 dollar entrance fee worth it.
+I have seen a lot of waterfalls in my life.
+I have been blessed to be able to travel a lot and have seen everything from the mud falls of Ethiopia to Multnomah Falls in Portland.
+I have to say though, this is one of the more amazing waterfalls I have seen.
+The falls appear like something out of a National Geographic, and the blue water below makes you feel like you have left California.
+I mean the state park is pretty much wholly based on this waterfall as there is not a lot else to do there, but boy is the 10 dollar entrance fee worth it.

-The waterfall itself is very wide and has both an upper flow of water and a middle flow of water.
-The middle flow is actually fed by an underground river that runs below the creek above.
-This is what really makes the falls stand out as you see water coming from the top but also out of a dozen holes right in the middle of the falls.
+The waterfall itself is vast and has both an upper and middle flow of water.
+The middle flow is fed by an underground river that runs below the creek above.
+This is what makes the falls stand out as you see water coming from the top but also out of a dozen holes right in the middle of the falls.

 The Falls Trail

-If you are feeling more adventurous then you can take the 1.2 mile loop that takes you to the base of the falls then up around the backside before it returns you to the parking lot.
-This trial is a great idea as it gives you a lot of views of the falls that you do not get from above.
-It is a mile, but the trail is not very difficult so most people shouldn’t have a hard time doing it.
-Plus, it looks like the below picture, so even the trail is pretty beautiful.
+If you are feeling more adventurous, then you can take the 1.2-mile loop that takes you to the base of the falls then up around the backside before it returns you to the parking lot.
+This trial is an excellent idea as it gives you a lot of views of the falls that you do not get from above.
+It is a mile, but the trail is not very difficult, so most people shouldn’t have a hard time doing it.
+Plus, it looks like the below picture, so even the trail is beautiful.

 If you are wondering whether you can get in the water, there is a sign saying that you cannot.
-I saw people walking down there but it is not recommended and I never saw anyone actually get in the water.
+I saw people walking down there, but it is not recommended, and I never saw anyone get in the water.

-So all this to say you need to see this waterfall, it is that awesome.
+So all this to say you need to see Burney Falls, it is that awesome.